Global decision support for COVID-19 patients

 In addition to ARDS, further complications in the critically ill include shock, acute cardiac injury and AKI.
 This is in line with what is known from other viral infections like influenza and previous coronavirus infections (SARS, MERS), as well as with the general fact that infectious and non-infectious triggers can result in a cytokine storm, progressing to vasoplegic shock and finally multi organ dysfunction syndrome.

-CytoSorb is a European Union-approved extracorporeal cytokine adsorber, designed to broadly reduce cytokine storm and other inflammatory mediators in the blood that could otherwise lead to uncontrolled systemic inflammation, organ failure, and death in many life-threatening illnesses.
+CytoSorb is a CE-marked extracorporeal cytokine adsorber, designed to broadly reduce inflammatory mediators in the blood that could otherwise lead to uncontrolled systemic inflammation, organ failure, and death in many life-threatening illnesses.
 CytoSorb has been used safely in more than 131,000 treatments worldwide, primarily in the treatment of systemic hyperinflammation in a wide variety of life-threatening conditions.

 Ronco C et al. Coronavirus Epidemic and Extracorporeal Therapies in Intensive Care: si vis pacem para bellum, Blood Purif,

 This decision guidance is for health care professionals outside the USA only.
 It is non-binding and cannot replace the therapy decisions of the treating physician, who is in all cases responsible for the development and implementation of an adequate diagnostic and therapeutic plan for each individual patient.

 It is a “best practice” collection, based on the current level of knowledge and expert opinion.

 The clinical and preclinical data and results obtained with the CytoSorb adsorber are not transferable to other products.
 CytoSorb should only be administered by personnel who have been properly trained in administration of extracorporeal therapies.